 Action # Title Description Total Funds Contributing 1.1 Core Subject Areas The Curriculum and Adoption Professional Learning Community mechanism has been implemented, which is a strategy that employs a team of administrators, counselors, and teachers to correlate curriculum design and resource adoptions.
 All curriculum has been purchased through CTE vendors from CTE conferences.
-All curriculum has been purchased through CTE vendors from CTE conferences.
 All curriculum is A - G aligned with differentiation capacity for English Learners, students qualifying as Mckinney-Vento, students qualifying as socioeconomically disadvantaged, foster youth, and students with disabilities.
 The same holds true for all A-G remote-access curriculum drivers as well.
 The third-party learning management system Edmendtum provides 90% of our remote-access solutions.
 The system has been implemented to a high level of fidelity.
 Edmentum is a 20% factor for overcoming the opportunity gap for all Tier 1, general education programs and is the sole solution for the Tier II, intervention education programs.
 The Tier III, mandated program for continuation school runs predominantly on Edmentum offerings as well.
 In order to eliminate educational barriers and expand access to educational programs focused on engagement and rigor for every student, e.g., the Makerspace Model, the New Tech Network (NTN) project-based learning management system, flexible scheduling, concurrent enrollment, dual enrollment, sports (inter-schoolastic, intramural, and recreational), and our enriched visual performing arts/media production facility, the percentage of graduating students completing an A-G aligned Common Core Standards based course profile will be measured for growth.
-Learning Recovery Emergency Block Grant (LREBG) funds are used within this Goal and Action (1.1) - for Tutoring additional duty salary & benefits (\$12,396), for Credit Recovery salary & benefits (\$24,051), and for NWEA MAP testing services (\$2,175).
-The rationale for spending LREBG funds within LCAP Goal and Action (1.1) on Tutoring, Credit Recovery provides studen \$472,651.00 Yes "Access to instruction for credit-deficient pupils to complete graduation or
+Learning Recovery Emergency Block Grant (LREBG) funds are used within this Goal and Action (1.1) or Tutoring additional duty salary & benefits (\$12,396), for Credit Recovery salary & benefits (\$24,051), and for NWEA MAP testing services (\$2,175).
+The rationale for spending LREBG funds within LCAP Goal and Action (1.1) on Tutoring, Credit Recovery and NWEA MAP testing is because Tutoring and Credit Recovery provides students with one-on-one \$472,651.00 Yes